robertpiosik/CodeWebChat/README.md

 ## Enterprise security

-**The tool operates exclusively on your machine.** All your code and instructions are sent directly to chatbots via editor-browser communication channel run on local Websockets.
-Model providers for API tools are called directly.
+**Code Web Chat operates exclusively on your machine and does not collect telemetry.** Your code and instructions are sent directly to chatbots via editor-browser communication channel run on local Websockets.
+For API tools, model providers are called directly.

-> [!IMPORTANT]
-> Code Web Chat **does not** collect telemetry and works entirely on your machine.

 ## Community